 A 3D scaffold for cell growth composed of 200 layers of CollaFibR™ in a cross-hatched geometry is shown.
 This scaffold is assembled layer-by-layer to reach a thickness of 200 μm, with a controlled fiber alignment and porosity.
 Compared to other 3D cell culture products, this product has superior batch-to-batch consistency, and can be stored at room temperature for at least 12 months.
 The insert design allows the product to be used in a standard 12-well plate, and is compatible with a wide range of analytical capabilities including:

 - Cell extraction using collagenase for cell counting or sequencing

 - Histological analysis by fixing the cell-laden scaffold

 A spider silk prototype with endless potential

 Five times stronger than steel while more flexible than rubber, spider silk is one of nature’s most exquisite materials.
 With nearly endless applications from advanced sutures to ballistic protection, scientists have been trying to replicate spider silk for decades.
-Using spider silk proteins, the prototype SpidrFibR™ has excellent mechanical properties and shows excellent potential for applications in the green textile industry, and in bio-composite development for aerospace engineering and defence.
-The SpidrFibR™ prototypes show strength greater than steel and further work is ongoing.
+Using spider silk proteins, the prototype SpidrFibR™ has nearly doubled the records of recombinant spider silk tensile strengths, and shows excellent potential for applications in the green textile industry, aerospace engineering and defense.
+The SpidrFibR™ data is available for discussion under CDA with interested parties.